panoptic-labs/docs/docs/developers/V1.1/contract.CollateralTracker.md

 ### _settleTokenDelta

-Initiates the unlock callback to wrap/unwrap `delta` amount of the underlying token and transfer to/from the Panoptic Pool.
+Initiates the unlock callback to wrap/unwrap `delta` amount of the underlying asset and transfer to/from the Panoptic Pool.

 ```solidity